-Joy Corrigan Smolders In A Cleavage Revealing Yellow Nightie On Instagram
+Joy Corrigan Smolders In A Cleavage-Revealing Yellow Nightie On Instagram

 The snapshot earned nearly 23,000 likes and 237 comments.
 The model has over 660,000 followers total.

-However, the eye-catching accessory was the pair of fuzzy bunny slippers on the Pennsylvania born model’s feet.
-The shot was sponsored by Gelato Pique, a sleep and loungewear company, and Joy thanked the brand for the cute and Easter appropriate slippers.
+However, the eye-catching accessory was the pair of fuzzy bunny slippers on the Pennsylvania-born model’s feet.
+The shot was sponsored by Gelato Pique, a sleep and loungewear company, and Joy thanked the brand for the cute and Easter-appropriate slippers.
 It also appears that the nightgown in the picture is also by Gelato Pique, as the vintage satin camisole.
 It retails on the website for $80.

 Gelato Pique is an eco-friendly clothing company, something that is very important to the Maxim model.
 Joy herself has founded a charity called the Jadesvine Foundation, which focuses on helping endangered plants and animals around the globe.